EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/loadshiftingnode.md

   !!! tip "Multiple inputs"
-      The constrained above allows for the utilization of multiple inputs with varying ratios. it is however necessary to deliver the fixed ratio of all inputs.
+      The constrained above allows for the utilization of multiple inputs with varying ratios.
+      It is however necessary to deliver the fixed ratio of all inputs.

 - `constraints_opex_fixed`:\
   The current implementation fixes the fixed operating expenses of a sink to 0.